Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-We generalize the previous model by introducing $k$-coloured bridges $B_k$ (see Figure~\ref{fig:colouredbridge}): A bridge is coloured in exactly $k$ colours, where each colour by itself must be a non-empty bridge.
-Combinatorially, we append $k$ non-empty bridges one after the other: $ B_k = (B - 1)^k. $ Then, we are interested in the number of returns to zero in the first bridge, i.e., the initial one that we uniformly coloured.
-We call such returns also \emph{first returns}.
-Reusing the combinatorial constructions of the previous section, this gives for the bivariate generating function $B_k(z,u)$ the following decomposition
+We generalize the previous model by introducing $m$-coloured bridges $B_m$ (see Figure~\ref{fig:colouredbridge}): We append $m$ non-empty bridges one after the other (and each one with a different colour): $B_m = (B - 1)^m.$ Then, we are interested in the number of returns to zero in the first bridge, i.e., the initial one that we uniformly coloured.
+We call such returns the \emph{initial returns}.